nanoframework/nanoFramework.IoT.Device/devices/Seesaw/README.md

 ## Binding Notes

-When using Seesaw devices with a Raspberry Pi it has been observed that errors sometimes happen on the I2C bus.
+When using Seesaw devices with an ESP32 it has been observed that errors sometimes happen on the I2C bus.
 The nature of this error may be the 'clock stretching' [bug](http://www.advamation.com/knowhow/raspberrypi/rpi-i2c-bug.html) or may just be that the breakout board cannot accommodate the default I2C speed.

-It has been found that the Raspberry Pi 4 works correctly with this binding when the I2C bus is slowed using the following command in the Config.txt file.

-`dtparam=i2c1_baudrate=50000`

 In general the Seesaw technology allows user the embedding of the following types of modules into firmware and the modules ticked are the ones that have been covered by this binding.